cherab/core/README.md

 routes such as JET and MST1 task force meetings, ITPA meetings, etc.

-The Technical Management Committee (TMC) is a smaller subset of the community, being responsible for ensuring the integrity and high code quality of CHERAB is maintained.
+The Technical Management Committee (TMC) is a smaller subset of the community, being responsible for ensuring the integrity and high code quality of Cherab is maintained.
 These TMC members would have in-depth knowledge of the code base through a demonstrated history of contributing to the project.
 The TMC would primarily be responsible for accepting / rejecting merge requests on the basis